Smarties Candy Company: History

-In 1949, Edward Dee, a second generation candymaker from England, first began producing candy rolls in a rented New Jersey factory in Bloomfield with one wrapping machine and one tablet presser which was a repurposed pellet-making machine.
+On January 10th, 1949, Edward Dee, a second generation candymaker from England, first began producing candy rolls in a rented New Jersey factory in Bloomfield with one wrapping machine and one tablet presser which was a repurposed pellet-making machine.
 Dee, a Cambridge University graduate, called his product "Smarties" to "encourage people to pursue an education."
 His family produces a similar candy in England through Swizzels Matlow Co.
 Initially, Dee took the candy by car to small grocery and tobacco stores.
 He later moved his American operations to Elizabeth, New Jersey, in 1959 and then again to its current location in Union Township in 1967.

 Ce De Candy's Canadian operations were first established in Toronto, Ontario, in 1963, and were later moved to Newmarket in 1988.
 The Canadian candies go by the name Rockets to avoid confusion with Nestle's candy-coated chocolate Smarties.
 The company now produces Smarties around the clock in its two factories producing over 2.5 billion Smarties candy rolls per year.

 In 1991, Mr. T and Ce De Candy collaborated to form Crusade for Kids.
 It encouraged kids to stay in school and say "no" to drugs.
 Crusade for Kids raised funds for the Children's Defense Fund charity.
 In October 2010, the company vice president of sales and marketing was inducted into the Candy Hall of Fame.

 In 2011, the company changed its name from Ce De Candy, Inc. to Smarties Candy Company after its most famous product.
 The company launched its "Smarties Think" campaign in 2013 to promote education and help classrooms in need.
 Since 2013, the company has donated $200,000 through DonorsChoose to provide school supplies.
 The company completed a 674 kW solar project in 2016, adding 2,100 solar panels to the roof of their New Jersey factory.
 In October 2017, the company's president of 40 years, Jonathan Dee, stepped down and Liz Dee, Sarah Dee, and Jessica Dee Sawyer assumed the role of co-president.
 That same month, Smarties announced the #LittleSmarties campaign to promote intellectual curiosity which features historical figures including Jane Goodall, Marie Curie, and Amelia Earhart, as well as a partnership with DonorsChoose to support classrooms in need of funding.